 People tend to get frustrated, and more aversive in their behaviors, speech, and techniques the more their training or behavior modification does not work or does not work fast enough.
 Punishment is permitted as a “last step” in the very hierarchy that the APDT, CPDT, and IAABC follow and have adopted (LIMA).
 Because of this glaring problem, be very careful at who you decide to have teach you and your family or the dissension from non-harm to harm will become apparent the further along the process a trainer or behaviorist is unable to help you and your dog.
 Reverting to force is inevitable if one does not believe that force or harm is not an option.

-What do all of the following organizations have in common?
+What do the following dog training, and pet sitting organizations and “schools” have in common?

 - APDT (Association of Professional Dog Trainers)

 - NAPPS (National Association of Professional Pet Sitters)

 They are organizations that I no longer support.
 They do not have the best interest of your dog at heart and lack compassion.
 The APDT, IACP, NAPPS, AKC, and others are useless metrics in which to gauge the proficiency of a behavior specialist, dog trainer or pet professional.

 The Dissonance, Hypocrisy, and Inhumanity of Inclusivity in dog training “Teaching”

 It would be nice if both pet parents and dogs learned behaviors quickly and easily, however, if we are to adhere to the first rule of the science of behavior and Buddhism—do no harm—we must avoid shortcuts.
 Behaviorists and dog trainers first and foremost need to advocate for compassionate and sound behavior modification practices that do not expose dogs/patients, or pet parents to unnecessary risks.
 Such force-free techniques and certified fear-free training procedures reduce emotional fallout and damage.